Monthly Archives: September 2010

 A New Outrageous Excuse!
 Unfortunately, It Was True…

-The “It’s not our fault: someone was impersonating us!” lie has great promise, not just for other disappointing athletic teams, but for politicians, the Democratic Congress, the producers of the “Sex in the City” movie sequel, and Goldman Sachs.
-Continue reading
+The “It’s not our fault: someone was impersonating me!” lie has great promise, not just for other disappointing athletic teams, but for politicians, John Edwards, the Democratic Congress, the producers of the “Sex in the City” movie sequel, Kanye West and Goldman Sachs.
+Thus I was devastated to find out that Togo wasn’t lying at all: their soccer team had been replaced by imposters.

 Wildlife Documentary Deception